debrianruhut/debrianruhut/README.md

 - 🔐 I know about **IT Security**, Penetration system, I am Uncertified Ethical Hacker.
 - 📉 Mostly my project using *git*, I host public git on Github, private git on Gitlab and Bitbucket.
 I manage how developer merge the project and do code review.

-## My Passion
+## Passion
-Adapt to new environment and IT Technology, and give solution along with best practices.
+- ❤️ Adapt to new environment and IT Technology, and give solution along with best practices.
+- ❤️ Share insights through online media [medium.com](https://medium.com/@debrianruhut)

 ## Statistics